ztalloC/ProjectEuler/README.md

 people will look up solutions to the questions and copy them (even though it defeats the purpose of the site, which is learning).
 However, there are many other sites with detailed solutions and explanations.
-Therefore, I decided it would be better to share my existing code, then keep it to myself.
+Therefore, I decided it would be better to share my existing code, rather than keep it to myself.

+As a compromise, I have renamed my branch from "master" to "main".
+While this is slightly unusual, according to [this stackoverflow answer](http://stackoverflow.com/a/15987482) one can prevent branches from being indexed.
+This is because robots.txt allows indexing for the "master" branch, but restricts other branches.
+In this manner, I can share code with people who know my repository while making it harder for people to cheat.

 ## Usage